Confirming your legal entity status

 Charitable organisations and not-for-profit organisations may have registered their status with the ACNC, which can be used to verify Public Benevolent Institution status.

 Documentation that may be used to verify legal entity status

 For companies, corporations and incorporated bodies Certificate of Registration, Incorporation or equivalent documentation.

-For organisations established through specific Commonwealth or state/territory legislation (public benevolent institutions, churches, universities, unions etc) the relevant Act or legislation under which the body was formed.
+For organisations established through specific Commonwealth or state/territory legislation (public benevolent institutions, churches, universities, unions or as such) relevant Act or legislation under which the body was formed.

 For partnerships valid and current registration details compliant with relevant state or territory government legislation for limited or incorporated limited partnerships, or copies of a formal written partnership agreement for normal partnerships.